 Pippa is a smart main character with such an entertaining voice.
 As I was reading, I could feel her genuine passion for photography, which made me appreciate her even more.
 Pippa’s ambitions make her realistic, and I was rooting for her throughout all four books.
 She really develops throughout the series, and and I loved watching her grow both as a person and as a photographer.

-One of my favourite books in the series is Golden Hour, the latest instalment.
+Pippa Greene by Chantel Guertin is a great series, but my favourite instalment is Golden Hour, the latest book.
 In this story, Pippa gets waitlisted to her university of choice and is faced with tough questions about her future.
 The school is important to her since her father who died of cancer went there, and this motivation made me feel for Pippa.
 In the book, Pippa learns valuable lessons about her photography style and matures the most compared to the other books in the series.
 Her voice is as sarcastic as ever, and overall, it is an enjoyable and heartfelt read.